adriendelsalle/jhub-on-kubespray/README.md

 ### StorageClass and provider

-JupyterHub will need disk space to write Hub user database as well as the user workspaces.
+JupyterHub will need disk space to write Hub users database as well as the users workspaces.

 - In-memory option